SENIOR FELLOWS

 Rt Hon The Lord Mackay of Clashfern KT PC

 The Rt Hon.
-Lord Mackay of Clashfern KT PC, was appointed as Her Majesty’s Lord High Commissioner for the General Assembly of the Church of Scotland.
-From 1988 to 1997, he was Lord Chancellor of the United Kingdom, the highest office in the judiciary of the UK.
-He is also Chancellor of Heriott-Watt University.
+Lord Mackay of Clashfern KT PC was appointed as Her Majesty’s Lord High Commissioner for the General Assembly of the Church of Scotland.
+From 1988 to 1997, he was Lord Chancellor of the United Kingdom, the highest office in the judiciary of the U.K. He has also served as Chancellor of Heriot-Watt University.

 Lord Mackay was born James Peter Hymers Mackay in Edinburgh on July 2, 1927.
 He was educated at George Heriott’s School and at Edinburgh University, where he graduated M.A. with honors in mathematics and natural philosophy.